MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 1. Use Azure Cloud Shell

-   Azure hosts Azure Cloud Shell, an interactive shell environment that you can use through your browser.
+   Azure hosts Azure Cloud Shell, an interactive shell environment that you use through your browser.
 You can use either Bash or PowerShell with Cloud Shell to work with Azure services.
-You can use the Cloud Shell preinstalled commands to run the code in this article without having to install anything on your local environment.
+You use the Cloud Shell preinstalled commands to run the code in this article without having to install anything on your local environment.

    Start Cloud Shell by using one of these methods: